-All students in their final semester should submit a notification of their intent to submit a Master's Thesis or a Research Report accompanied by summary of their Master's Thesis / Research Report.
+All students in their final semester should submit a Notification of Intent to Submit a Master's Thesis or a Research Report accompanied by a summary of their Master's Thesis / Research Report.
 Please refer to the Graduate School webpage for the appropriate form and submission deadlines.
-Notification of intent and a submission of a summary of the Master's Thesis / Research Report is required to ensure that appropriate examiners are appointed and a fair examination is conducted.
+Notification of Intent and submission of a summary of the Master's Thesis / Research Report is required to ensure that appropriate examiners are appointed and a fair examination is conducted.